Gcav66/learn_fbf/README.md

-#Hello, learning feature branch flow
+# Hello, learning feature branch flow
+## Adding a new feature by typing this line